anhthi-boilerplate/react-boilerplate/README.md

 ## 🌄 Handle SVG

-To server SVG file as a React component, we need to install the `@svgr/webpack`
+To serve SVG file as a React component, we need to install the `@svgr/webpack`

     npm i @svgr/webpack -D